Pradnya1208/Telecom-Customer-Churn-prediction/README.md

 <img src= "https://github.com/Pradnya1208/Telecom-Customer-Churn-prediction/blob/main/output/confusion%20matrix.PNG?raw=true" width = "425" />

 >From the confusion matrix we can see that: There are total 1383+166=1549 actual non-churn values and the algorithm predicts 1400 of them as non churn and 149 of them as churn.
 While there are 280+280=561 actual churn values and the algorithm predicts 280 of them as non churn values and 281 of them as churn values.
+## Optimizations

+We could use Hyperparamete Tuning or Feature enginnering methods to improve the accuracy further.

+### 🚀 About Me
+#### Hi, I'm Pradnya! 👋
+I am an AI Enthusiast and  Data science & ML practitioner

+### Feedback

+If you have any feedback, please reach out at pradnyapatil671@gmail.com